Yash-7/Login_passportAuth/README.md

 ##### Server running on port 8080
 ##### Connected to mongodb
 #
-Open browser and got to *http://localhost:8080/login* and enter username and password to enter homepage.
+Open browser and go to *http://localhost:8080/login* and enter username and password to enter homepage.
 If username or password is wrong, you will be redirected to same page with a flash message.
 #